Colleges by Location

 Campus Life

-Not everything at VanderCook College of Music is about learning and grades: campus life is an essential part of your educational experience.
-Find out some details about campus life at VanderCook College of Music.
+It is not all about learning and grades at VanderCook College of Music: campus life is a crucial component of your educational experience.
+Check out some information about social life at VanderCook College of Music.

 Student Organizations

-According to the most recent information, there are 4 open-membership organizations at VanderCook College of Music.
-This number includes sororities and fraternities.
+There are 4 student organizations and groups with open membership at this school.
+That includes sororities and fraternities.
 At this school, 49% of male students are members of social organizations, while that percentage is 45 for female students.
-Other popular organizations among the students at VanderCook College of Music are ACDA (American Choral Directors Association) and NAfME (National Association for Music Education).
+Other popular student organizations at this school are ACDA (American Choral Directors Association) and NAfME (National Association for Music Education).

 Interested in media and communication?
 VanderCook College of Music publishes its own newspaper and has its own radio station.